mhrimaz/aas-connect-schema/README.md

-# AAS-connect - GraphQL API for the Asset Administration Shell
+# AAS-connect - The Reference GraphQL Schema for the Asset Administration Shell

-GraphQL APIs for the Industrie 4.0 Asset Administration Shell are in our opinion the easiest way to implement the Asset Administration Shell within your companie's software landscape and to reduce integration efforts.
+GraphQL APIs for the Industrie 4.0 Asset Administration Shell (AAS) are in our opinion the easiest way to implement the Asset Administration Shell within your company's software landscape and to reduce integration efforts.

-## AAS-connect schemas
+## AAS-connect Schemas

 In this repository you will find GraphQL schemas for the AAS in the Schema Definition Language (SDL).
-The neo4j schema is curated by FoP Consult GmbH and discussed in the community.
-The neo4j schema is a specification for the Neo4j database (Neo4j GraphQL Library).
+The master schema and the neo4j schema are developed by FoP Consult GmbH.
+For feedback please create issues in this repository.
 The master schema is a pure GQL schema according to the GraphQL Specification without directives.
-Further information, e.g. on the specification of the GraphQL schema for a consistent mapping to the Asset Administration Shell specifications, can be found at https://aas-connect.com/aas-connect-schema.
+The neo4j schema can be implemented with the graph database Neo4j using the Neo4j GraphQL Library.
+Further information, e.g. on the specification of AAS-connect for a consistent mapping to the Asset Administration Shell specifications, can be found at https://aas-connect.com/aas-connect-schema.

-Specifications for other databases can be derived from the master or neo4j schema and published here in the repository for general free use by the community.
+Specifications for other databases can be derived from the master schema and published here in the repository for general free use by the community.

-## AAS-connect tools, vocabulary, services
+## Tools and services AAS-connect

 The following companies provide support for AAS-connect: